Hurricane Heather: Aftermath

-The governor of Arizona at the time, Raúl Héctor Castro, declared Santa Cruz County a disaster area.
+Governor Castro declared Santa Cruz County a disaster area.
 By October 12, Castro had declared a proclamation of emergency for the counties of Santa Cruz, Pima and Pinal.
 The Santa Cruz County Red Cross set up a relief program after the storm, which provided free food, clothing, shelter and medical care to victims of the storm.
 On October 20, Wesley Bolin was sworn in as the new governor of Arizona and requested president Jimmy Carter to declare Santa Cruz, Pima, and Pinal counties major disaster areas after the storm; six days later, he requested $11.3 million in flood relief from Carter.
 Pima County itself requested $1.8 million in flood relief; it got approximately $1.3 million in August 1978.
 The Arizona State Emergency Council authorized $250,000 to be used for repairs of "essential public facilities", along with $50,000 that had been approved for emergency repairs on October 9 by Castro.

 Multiple bridges in Pima County were expected to take up to two months to be repaired to a point where they could be used.
-The Camino del Cerro bridge was originally expected to take between three months and $75,000–150,000 for building a similar bridge, or up to seven months and $800,000 if they built a completely different bridge.
+The Camino del Cerro bridge in Tucson was originally expected to take between three months and $75,000–150,000 for building a similar bridge, or up to seven months and $800,000 if they built a completely different bridge.
 The bridge ultimately ended up costing $870,000 to complete; $600,000 of the funds were supplied by the federal government.
 The new bridge opened in November 1979.